 - Green coffee beans are harvested once – sometimes twice per year.
 They are processed according to local preferences/styles, dried, and then sold in the markets to be distributed throughout the world.
 In this state, there is just enough moisture in the green coffee to last about a year before drying out completely and ultimately losing its flavor characteristics.
 Green bean sellers or your local roaster will show great concern for how these beans were stored, where they were procured, and where they came from.

 - Whether you get your coffee beans online, at the grocery store, or from your favorite local roaster, the roasting process is the final step in a coffee bean’s life.
-Once roasted to a light, medium, or dark roast, roasted coffee – once ready for brewing – should only last between 3-14 days ( two weeks).
+Once roasted to a light, medium, or dark roast, roasted coffee – once ready for brewing – should only last between 3-21 days.
 Properly roasted green coffee will have the best flavor provided it is fresh and brewed within this two-week window.
 Even the best coffee may start to taste funny after it sits in your home for longer than this recommended time.

 - So, you’ve picked up your favorite coffee beans, they were just roasted (you saw them do it or there’s a roasting date on the package), and you’re ready to do some brewing each morning of the next week.
 You make fresh coffee every morning, should you grind the new beans all at once, or make a batch one at a time?
 If you want to enjoy the best coffee with the freshness you paid for, it’s recommended that you grind the coffee beans just before you start brewing.
 Ground Coffee has much more surface area than in its bean form and will rapidly oxidize once it is exposed to the air in your home.
 Think of the roasted bean as a protective shell that seals in the flavor.
 In fact, you should see tiny bubbles in your freshly brewed coffee – this is a sign of freshness.
 The best flavors are stored in these gases.
 Without water content or oil – the things that either dry out or become rancid, coffee isn’t all that different than burnt cardboard.